-2016 2015
+2017 2016

-Weighted average risk-free interest rate n/a 0.61%
+Weighted average risk-free interest rate 1.26%

-Weighted-average volatility n/a 108.70%
+Weighted-average volatility 70.26%

-Weighted average fair value n/a \$ 1.16
+Weighted average fair value \$ 1.22

 The fair value of option awards that do not have market conditions are estimated on the date of grant using a Black-Scholes option valuation model that uses the assumptions noted in the following table.
 Because Black-Scholes option valuation models incorporate ranges of assumptions for inputs, those ranges are disclosed.
 Given Paramount's short history as a public company, expected volatilities are based on, historical volatilities from five proxy companies' stock.
 Paramount uses historical data to estimate option exercise and employee termination within the valuation model; separate groups of employees that have similar historical exercise behavior are considered separately for valuation purposes.
 The expected term of options granted is derived from the output of the option valuation model and represents the period of time that options granted are expected to be outstanding; the range given below results from certain groups of employees exhibiting different behavior.
 The risk-free rate for periods within the contractual life of the option is based on the U.S. Treasury yield curve in effect at the time of grant.